Japanese startup unveils balloon flight space viewing tours

 "It's safe, economical and gentle for people," Iwaya told reporters.
 "The idea is to make space tourism for everyone."
 He said he wants to "democratize space."

-The company, Iwaya Giken, based in Sapporo in northern Japan, has been working on the project since 2012 and says it has developed an airtight two-seat cabin and a balloon capable of rising up to an altitude of 25 kilometers (15 miles), where the curve of the Earth can be clearly viewed.
+The company, Iwaya Giken, based in Sapporo in northern Japan, has been working on the project since 2012 and says it developed an airtight, two-seat cabin and a balloon capable of rising up to an altitude of 15 miles, where the curve of the Earth can be clearly viewed.
 While passengers won't be in outer space — the balloon only goes up to roughly the middle of the stratosphere — they'll be higher than a jet plane flies and have an unobstructed view of outer space.

 People are also reading…

 The company teamed up with major Japanese travel agency JTB Corp., which announced plans to collaborate on the project when the company is ready for a commercial trip.
-Initially, a flight would cost about 24 million yen ($180,000), but Iwaya said he aims to eventually bring it down to several million yen (tens of thousands of dollars).
+Initially, a flight would cost about $180,000, but Iwaya said he aims to eventually bring it down to tens of thousands of U.S. dollars.

 While Japanese space ventures have fallen behind U.S. companies like SpaceX, Iwaya said his aim is to make space more reachable.